-For residences with ground floor living spaces facing the mid-block connection, the building must feature at least one of the public/private space transition elements described below.
+For residences with ground floor living spaces facing the through-block pathway, the building must feature at least one of the public/private space transition elements described below.
 The purpose is to ensure privacy and security for residents, and an attractive and safe pathway that complements the qualities of adjoining residences within a residential complex.
 (R)